GM's Safety Issues Were Systematic

 In keeping with our practice to keep our clients abreast of the GM recalls issues, the latest reports reveal that the problems at General Motors were endemic and systematic at most levels of the company.
 Reports from the Associated Press reveal that the automobile giant was not concerned about safety and did not have appropriate procedures in place to adequately address safety issues.

 Indeed, based on deficiencies in GM's reporting and investigation structures, safety did not seem to be a priority.
-The companys own internal review processes reveals that engineers knew of defects in the ignition switch as early as 2001, according to GM documents released by Congress.
+The companys own internal review processes reveals that engineers knew of dangerous defects in the ignition switch as early as 2001, according to GM documents released by Congress.
 Nonetheless, the company failed to take action in light of the safety revelations in 2001.

 What is clear from the documents released by Congress is that GMs critical decision making bodies and executive staff did not become aware of the problem.
 The ignition problem, in particular, was reported only as high as the Executive Director of Vehicle Performance.
 Additionally, despite GMs own investigative efforts, the company neither took the initiative to institute recalls on its own nor did it report the dangers.